-- From those measurements, cut the wood boards to recreate the perimeter of the raised bed.
+- From those measurements, cut the wood boards to recreate the perimeter of the raised garden bed.
 Remember to plan ahead for how you’ll join the boards.
 For example, if you create a simple butt joint, the overlapping board will add a few extra inches of length to the second board.

 - Use wood glue to piece everything together.
 For extra durability, drive nails through the ends as well.
 You can also attach metal brackets to the inside of each corner (cheap shelf brackets work great for this!)

-- Set the greenhouse frame aside and grab your greenhouse plastic.
+- Set the frame aside and grab your greenhouse plastic.
 Measure and cut enough material to line the entire frame.